HaykelBargouguy/Image_Retrieval_Transformers/README.md

    pip install -r requirements1.txt
    ```

+## Training

 5. **Run the Training Script**:

-   For example, to train on the CUB-200-2011 dataset:
+   To train on the CUB-200-2011 dataset:

    ```bash
    python main.py \